kevinkjoseph/cityxiws/README.md

 ## Source Files

 The name of the city and any identifying information is removed to preserve anonymity.
+We refer to the city as City X throughout the code and in the thesis.
 The source files are unavailable for public distribution and not uploaded due to NDA.